freebasic/fbc/FreeBASIC/readme.txt

     - There are no events, or any GUI wrapper of any kind.
 (You can create them easily with UDT's and function pointers.)

-  o FreeBASIC is most certainly not bug free, as with any other program.
+  o FreeBASIC is most certainly not bug free.

-    - The FreeBASIC project was started in September 2004, and was not/is not tested enough.
+    - The FreeBASIC project was started in September 2004, and was/is not tested enough.
+There are no alpha/beta closed testing groups, so the final users are also testers.
+Regression tests are always added when a bug is fixed.

 Possible Additions to Next Versions: